 Shipping products by ocean, rail, air, inland water and roadways using intermodal freight containers for inbound moves saves us time, money and fuel.
-Lexmark achieves 95% intermodal inbound transport in the U.S.
+Lexmark achieves 95 percent intermodal inbound transport in the U.S.

-ship/replenish
+Direct ship / replenish

 Direct shipping for high volume products from factory to customer destination reduces the total miles products must travel, as well as handling and warehousing en route, providing a better customer delivery experience and environmental benefits.
 We also see similar benefits from direct replenishment-whereby the factory ships direct to the country distribution center, bypassing the centralized regional center and reducing miles, handling and cycle time.

-Management
+In 2020, direct ship continued to be expanded for hardware and supplies.
+We also see similar benefits from direct replenishment, whereby the factory ships direct to the country distribution center, bypassing the center, bypas

-Systems (TMSs)
+Transportation Management Systems (TMSs)